The Time Meddler

 The Watcher

-Sue likes it when the Doctor pines for his ex-companions.
-She finds his anxiety about being left alone understandable and strangely humanising.
+Sue likes it when the Doctor pines for his ex-companions, and she finds his anxiety about being left alone understandable and strangely humanising.

-Sue: If he could just tone down the bloody “Hmm hmm hmm…”s, he’d actually be OK.
+Sue: If he could just tone down the bloody, “Hmm hmm hmms”, he’d actually be okay.

-When Steven staggers into the console room instead of a Dalek, which Sue honestly believes is a more likely outcome, she is surprised and relieved.
+When Steven staggers into the console room instead of a Dalek, which Sue thought was much more likely, she’s surprised and relieved.

 Sue: I’m really pleased.
-Peter Purves was great in the last episode we saw.
+Peter Purves was great in the last episode.
 I take it he’s in it for the long haul, then?
 Good.

 It didn’t take her very long to forget Ian and start drooling over Steven, did it?

-The Time MeddlerAs Steven recovers in the TARDIS, we meet the story’s antagonist, the Meddling Monk.
+And then we meet the story’s antagonist: the Meddling Monk.

 Sue: He’s looks familiar.
 Wasn’t he in On the Buses?